In Fusion, you can choose between two modeling modes, based on your design needs at any given time during the design process.

 Base Features

-In Parametric Modeling mode, a Base Feature is a a feature in the parametric Timeline where you can create and edit geometry in Direct Modeling mode without switching the entire design to Direct Modeling mode and dissolving the design history.
+In Parametric Modeling Mode, a Base Feature is a a feature in the parametric Timeline where you can create and edit geometry in Direct Modeling Mode without switching the entire design to Direct Modeling Mode and dissolving the timeline's parametric history.

-You can use the Solid > Create > Create Base Feature command to create additional Base Features as needed.
+You can use the Solid > Create > Create Base Feature tool to create additional Base Features as needed.

 This works well when you need to bring standard components or reference components into an assembly, to design around them or redesign them in Fusion.
 They may not require full parametric intelligence, but you can still edit their Base Features directly to make minor adjustments to the starting shape.